 Once again we invite entries in two categories: practitioners and students.
 We will exhibit winners and commendations at the RIBA as well as publishing them in print and online.
 And our colleagues at the RIBA’s world famous Drawings and Archives Collections (DAC), based in the Victoria & Albert Museum, will scrutinise the winners for potential inclusion in the collections.

 We make no distinction between ‘hand drawing’ and computer rendering skills.
 Both are of equal value and anyway, so many architectural depictions layer several techniques to produce the final image.
 All are welcome.

 Student category: images made by those in architectural education or who are submitting images made before fully qualified.

 Practitioner category: images made by those fully qualified and working in practice, either for real-life projects or to explore ideas and experiences.

 Now it’s YOUR turn.
 This is an international competition.
 Practitioners and students – get image-making, and enter!

-Winning and commended entries will be published in the August issue of RIBAJ as well as exhibited at RIBA HQ.
+Winning and commended entries will be published in the August issue of RIBAJ as well as exhibited at the RIBA.